Addison Publications News

 The Transylvania Florilegium in the Netherlands

-The Museum De Buitenplaats current exhibition, The Journey of Plants, will display the Transylvania Florilegium.
-The exhibition of botanical painting features work by contributing artists of the Florilegium and runs until the 6th January 2019.
+The Transylvania Florilegium was on display at the Museum De Buitenplaats in the exhibition, The Journey of Plants.
+The exhibition of botanical painting featured work by contributing artists of the Florilegium and ran until the 6th January 2019.